 Every parent with a toddler wonders how to calm them down when they are running around like crazy after dinner and bedtime is looming.
-Here are 7 tips to help wind your toddler down!
+Here are 7 tips to help wind down your toddler at bedtime!

 1) Consider why they are running around like crazy.